 - Novel alleles.
 The TCF will produce expression constructs for MHC alleles not already present in our library following investigator-initiated request and NIH approval, including for MHC proteins from species not already represented in our library.

 Dr. John Altman is the Principal Investigator of the NIH Tetramer Facility, Dr. Rick Willis is the Technical Director, and Dale Long is the Facility Manager.
-Overall program supervision is conducted by Dr. Alison Deckhut Augustine at the NIAID with input from the Tetramer Resource Committee (TRC), and all general questions regarding Tetramer Facility operations and the request process should be directed to Dr. Deckhut Augustine.
+Overall program supervision is conducted by Dr. Halonna Kelly at the NIAID with input from the Tetramer Resource Committee (TRC), and all general questions regarding Tetramer Facility operations and the request process should be directed to Dr. Kelly.
 Reagent requests are submitted on-line using request forms available at the NIH Tetramer Facility website.
 The TRC reviews and prioritizes all tetramer reagent requests.
 After submission and prior to approval, the processing of tetramer requests is managed by the Facility Manager, Dale Long.
-Questions regarding previously submitted requests that have not yet been approved as well as questions concerning registration with the Facility should be directed to Mr. Long or Dr. Deckhut Augustine.
+Questions regarding previously submitted requests that have not yet been approved as well as questions concerning registration with the Facility should be directed to Mr. Long or Dr. Halonna Kelly.
 After approval, questions regarding tetramer requests should be directed to Dale Long.
 Questions about technical issues related to tetramer usage should be sent to Dr. Rick Willis.

-The NIH Tetramer Facility is part of the Emory Vaccine Center located in the Yerkes National Primate Research Center at Emory University in Atlanta, GA.
+The NIH Tetramer Facility is part of the Emory Vaccine Center located in the Emory National Primate Research Center (ENPRC) at Emory University in Atlanta, GA.